rs/rest-layer/README.md

 http.ListenAndServe(":8080", nil)
 ```

 GraphQL support is experimental.
 Only querying is supported for now, mutation will come later.
-Sub-queries are executed sequencialy and may generate quite a lot of query on the storage backend on complex queries.
+Sub-queries are executed sequentially and may generate quite a lot of query on the storage backend on complex queries.
 You may prefer the REST endpoint with [field selection](#field-selection) which benefits from a lot of optimization for now.